 The ACE Program Assistant is responsible for communication, time cards, scheduling and collaborative planning.
 The ACE Program Assistant also maintains records for the Green Sheets (documentation that tracks monetary support from Shasta County Office of Education).
 The ACE Program Assistant reports directly to the ACE Program Administrator.
 They meet in-person at least weekly during the school year and via email/telephone as needed.
 The ACE Level II Clerk is responsible for attendance tracking and accounting and reports directly to the ACE Program Assistant.
 They meet in-person at least weekly during the school year and via email/telephone as needed.
 ACE Site Facilitators are responsible for all aspects of the after-school program at their individual sites including attendance, student sign-in and sign-out, daily program activities, parent interaction, and serves as a liaison between ACE and school staff.
 ACE Site Facilitators report directly to the ACE Program Administrator.
-They meet at least weekly on-site during the school year, and they meet as a group monthly during the school year.
+They meet at least weekly on-site during the school year.